 A bill of sale is an important part of any vehicle sale; however, it is not the only thing you'll need to consider.

-- And as a buyer – BE SMART.
+- As a buyer, BE SMART.
 Don't get saddled with a lemon.
-Order a Vehicle History Report to know for certain you're buying a gem.
+Order a vehicle history report to know for certain you're buying a gem.

 Whether you are the seller or the buyer of the vehicle, you should never walk away from the transaction without a copy of the bill of sale.
 If you do not get a copy signed by both parties at the time of the sale, you leave yourself open to legal issues or other problems down the line.

-While a bill of sale is an essential part of the sale process, it does not prove ownership; only a title transfer proves ownership of a vehicle.
-However, a bill of sale is an essential part of the sale process.
+While a bill of sale is an essential part of the sale process, it generally does not prove ownership; only a title transfer proves ownership of a vehicle.
 In order to fully complete the sale, remember to transfer your title right away.

 As a buyer, you should NEVER go into a sale without educating yourself about your potential purchase.
 If you neglect to learn about a vehicle's history prior to buying, you could get stuck with a lemon that will drain your money and time for years.

 Before you even consider signing a bill of sale, you must make sure your purchase will be a good one.
-To obtain details on a potential purchase, check out our page on Vehicle History Reports.
+To obtain details on a potential purchase, check out our page on vehicle history reports/VIN checks.